kaweesha-nethmina/healthcare/DEVELOPMENT_SUMMARY.md

 6. Offline functionality for critical health information
 7. Accessibility improvements for users with disabilities
 8. Multi-language support and localization
+9. Migration to expo-audio and expo-video packages when stable
+10. Enhanced native module management for better Expo Go compatibility

+## Development Environment Considerations
+- **Expo Go Limitations**: Some features requiring native modules will show graceful degradation
+- **Development Builds**: Full functionality available when using `npx expo run:ios` or `npx expo run:android`
+- **Native Module Handling**: Implemented error boundaries and mock implementations for unsupported features

 ## Conclusion
 The LifeLine+ Healthcare application has been transformed into a comprehensive telemedicine platform with real-time communication, emergency services, AI-powered health assistance, and advanced medical device integration.
 The system now provides a complete healthcare ecosystem that connects patients, doctors, and emergency services with secure, real-time data exchange and intelligent health insights.
+Special attention has been paid to ensuring compatibility across different development environments, including graceful handling of native module limitations in Expo Go.